cpualei/cpualei/README.md

 <h2>Caitlin Buen-Lucas</h2>

-Maui, HI ➡️ San Diego, CA
+Maui, HI ➡ San Diego, CA

-Graduate of the App Academy SWE bootcamp - Jan '22 to Jul '22
+Graduate of the App Academy

-📫 Please feel free to contact me at: cbuenlucas@gmail.com
+📫 Contact me at cbuenlucas@gmail.com

+🗂️ View my <a href="https://caitlinbuenlucas.com/">portfolio</a> site

-👥 You can also connect with me on: <a href="https://www.linkedin.com/in/caitlin-buen-lucas/">LinkedIn</a><br/><br/>
+👥 Connect with me on <a href="https://www.linkedin.com/in/caitlin-buen-lucas/">LinkedIn</a><br/><br/>

 <h2>My Skills</h2>